A4MAGE/A4MAGE.github.io/README.md

 At this stage, this repository will be updated with each team members work, and by the end of the semester a full working application will be present here

+For more details on the audio feature, see the [audio/README.md](audio/README.md)